Bernard-A/IoTRoam-Tutorial/README.md

-# LoRaWAN Roaming Tutorial
+# LoRaWAN Roaming Platform Set up Tutorial
 This document describes the architecture, prerequisites, installation, post-install sanity checking for setting up an academic LoRaWAN Roaming platform

 ## Structure

-This document is structured as follows:
+This document is structured and one can follow it in the chronological order:

  * [Architecture]
  * [Setting up the End-Device]